Treating asthma in children age 12 and older

 - Is your child exposed to cigarette smoke or other airborne irritants?

-The primary diagnostic test is performed with a device called a spirometer, which measures how much air and how quickly air is exhaled.
+The primary diagnostic test is performed with a device called a spirometer, which measures how much air you inhale, how much air you exhale, and how quickly air is exhaled.
 The results of the test indicate how well the lungs function even when signs and symptoms are not present.

 Your doctor may follow up the initial spirometry test with a treatment test.
 Your child inhales a short-acting asthma drug and then repeats the lung function test with the spirometer.
 An improvement in results of a second test with the spirometer may help confirm a diagnosis of asthma.